snowflakedb/native-apps-templates/streamlit-java/README.md

 ## `snowflake.yml.jinja`
 While this file exists as a Jinja template, it is the only file that will be automatically rendered as a `snowflake.yml` file by the `snow app init` command, as described in the [README.md](../README.md). `snowflake.yml` is used by the snowCLI tool to discover your project's code and interact with snowflake with all relevant permissions and grants.
 Below are some of the configuration keys that you can use in `snowflake.yml` file.

-Please refer to the online Snowflake Documentation on using SnowCLI to create Native Applications for more information on this.
+For more information, please refer to the Snowflake Documentation on installing and using SnowCLI to create Native Applications.

 ## Adding a snowflake.local.yml file
 Though your project directory must have a `snowflake.yml` file, an individual developer can choose to customize the behavior of the snowCLI by providing local overrides to `snowflake.yml`, such as a new role to test out your own application package.
 This is where you can use `snowflake.local.yml`, which is not a version-controlled file.

-Please refer to the online Snowflake Documentation on using SnowCLI to create Native Applications for more information on this.
+For more information, please refer to the Snowflake Documentation on installing and using SnowCLI to create Native Applications.